glatiuden/PeerPrep/ops/autoscaler/README.md

 # Autoscaler

 ## Cluster Autoscaler
-The cluster autoscaler follows closely from the [AWS official user guide](https://docs.aws.amazon.com/eks/latest/userguide/cluster-autoscaler.html)
+The cluster autoscaler follows closely from the [AWS official user guide](https://docs.aws.amazon.com/eks/latest/userguide/cluster-autoscaler.html).
+If there are any unclarity, please do follow the official user guide.
+This set of instructions is typed out to the developer's fullest knowledge.

 ## IAM Policy